jlcanovas/gh-best-practices-template/README.md

 The new repository will use this one as a template, meaning that it will contain all the files.
 Once the new repository is created, you can edit its files to adapt them to your needs.

+The following indications assume that you have admin or owner permissions in the project.

 ## ☑️ Checklist

 This is the list of actions you should address

 - [ ] Edit the [Project Description](#-project-description).
 - [ ] Review and adapt the [Contributing guidelines](#-contributing-guidelines).
+- [ ] Decide if you want to clearly identify and set the [Code owners](#code-owners) in your project.
 - [ ] Review and adapt the [Code of Conduct](#%EF%B8%8F-code-of-conduct).
 - [ ] Review and adapt the [Governance](#%EF%B8%8F-governance) rules.
 - [ ] Decide if you want to use [Templates](#%EF%B8%8F-templates) for your issues/pull requests, and adapt if necessary.